-Cycling is also a good alternative with numerous bicycle rentals around the city, and well-defined bike lanes, bike parks and the company of millions of other cyclists, especially at rush hour.
+Cycling is a good alternative with numerous bicycle rentals around the city, and well-defined bike lanes, bike parks and the company of millions of other cyclists, especially at rush hour.
 It may look intimidating, but can be the best way to get around for the more adventurous traveller.
-For the Olympics in 2008, 50,000 brand new bicycles were made available and can now be rented at outlets close to subway stations, commercial districts, Olympic venues, hotels and office buildings.
+Over 40,000 bicycles are available to be rented at outlets close to subway stations, commercial districts, hotels, and office buildings.

 Become our Beijing Travel Expert